Jade-ux/Learn_English_In_South_Africa/README.md

 **Home button on navigation:** The logo at the top of the website and in the footer serve as the link to get back to the home page.
 However, when I tried to create the entire div as a link it broke the grid structure.
 Therefore I have created each individual element within the logo as a link.
 In future developments I plan to make the entire logo block a link in both the top and footer of the website.

 **Buttons:** There are two styles of buttons on the site.
 The outline buttons are for people in the first phase of the buying cycle and are still only looking around at information.
 The solid colour buttons are for people in the next buying phase who are ready to book a course or contact the agency.
+The colours of the buttons or the colour of the hover effects are linked to the content for instance, all buttons to the courses page will be green or green on hover.

 ## URL naming